craigceleste/qarally/README.md

 1. Decide where to download the source code.
    * Example: C:\Dev
-   * I recommend NOT `C:\Users\Yourname\Documents\Projects` or similar.
-The path of the files you'll download will become too long for many Windows programs like Visual Studio.
-Consider `C:\Dev` or something like that.
+   * I recommend NOT `C:\Users\Yourname\Documents\GitHub` (the default).
+The path of the files will become too long for many Windows programs like Visual Studio.

 1. Download the source code: